Ma Su: Performance in Jieting

 In 228, Zhuge Liang launched his Northern Expeditions against Wei, at the time there were veteran leaders such as Wei Yan and Wu Yi.
-Among the army, many suggested appointing either one of them as the vanguard commander however Zhuge Liang disagreed with the majority and chose the callow Ma Su to command the army at the front instead.
+Among the army, many advisors suggested appointing either one of them as the vanguard commander however Zhuge Liang disagreed with the majority and chose Ma Su to command the army at the front instead.

 Ma Su's forces encountered Zhang He's forces at Jieting.
 It was here that Ma Su made a serious tactical blunder.
-He had camped on top of a hill, believing the vantage point would provide him with a more advantageous position in terms of observation and a place of attack.
-The veteran general Wang Ping advised against Ma Su's decision, arguing that their water supply might be cut off and their forces surrounded.
-While his good counsel was rejected, Ma Su allowed Wang Ping to take 1,000 men and camp nearby the source of the Shu forces' water supply.
+He disobeyed Zhuge Liang's order to garrison his army inside the city of Jieting and had his troops camped on top of a hill, believing the vantage point would provide him with a more advantageous position in terms of observation and a place of attack.
+His subordinate Wang Ping advised against Ma Su's decision, arguing that their water supply might be cut off and their forces surrounded.
+While his good counsel was rejected, Ma Su allowed Wang Ping to take 1,000 men and camp nearby the Shu forces in support.

 As Wang Ping predicted, Zhang He took advantage of Ma Su's mistake by striking at the Shu camp's water supply.
-Scattering Wang Ping's much smaller force, he succeeded in cutting off the enemy's water supply.
+He succeeded in cutting off the enemy's water supply.
 The parched soldiers of Shu were easily defeated when Zhang He launched an offensive on the main camp itself.
 Wang Ping, with only a handful of soldiers, did his best to keep the retreat organized and ordered his soldiers to beat their drums loudly to create the impression that reinforcements had arrived.
 Zhang He believed this to be an ambush and did not pursue.
 When Zhuge Liang arrived, he could not force Zhang He from his position and retreated to Hanzhong.